Try for free

 Cons:

 • Campaign management = Meta only.
-Google, TikTok, Snap — reporting only
+Google, TikTok, Snap are reporting only

 • Rules occasionally misfire without warning (G2 reviews)